laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 * You must change the orientation of the original headers found on audio amplifier board.

-* Modules should be soldered on top of single header pins just like in the photo above.
+* Modules should be soldered on top of single header pins just like in the photo below.

 * To solder the radio connection headers, it is advised to solder the QMX+'s headers first.
 Place the board on top of the mainboard of QMX+ with suitable headers, connect the boards with screws and then solder the headers to the battery board.
 This ensures our board lies flat on top of the mainboard.